ARCHIVE

 My favorite Phish memorabilia are quirky items like the 1994 NYE Ping Pong Ball, the 1994 & 1995 Phish Halloween Chocolate Coins, and the 2010 NYE Hot Dog.
 My hope was to create a unique item in this vein, and this is what I came up with.
 The beauty of the Super Ball IX ‘Superball’ lies in its simplicity.
 There isn’t much to be said about it, as the picture tells the story.

 The Superball IX ‘Superball’ measures in at almost 2″ in diameter.
-They were produced in a limited run of 999 and are $5 each plus shipping and handling.
-Get one for everyone in your crew gearing up for what will prove to be the highlight of the Summer of 2011!
+They were produced in a limited run of 999 and are priced as follows with USPS Delivery Confirmation Shipping:

 I have to admit that I was hoping after Festival 8 that Phish would use a #9 in the name of their next festival.
 They obviously did, so I present to you what will likely be my last attempt at a Phishy take on U.S. currency… The Super Ball $9 Bill!